bazel-ios/rules_ios/docs/index_while_building.md

 now: it doesn't work with remote caching

-2. Disable "Index while building" and correspondingly index-import Need to consider the user facing impact  MDX-3735
+2. Disable "Index while building" and correspondingly index-import Need to consider the user facing impact

-## Land index while building V2 - first pass
+## T1 - Index while building V2 - first pass

 1. Propose changes to `rules_swift` for compilation
 2. Implement an aspect to quickly pull remotely built indexes
 3. Evaluate possibilities to remove `index-import` for local execution
 4. Patch `rules_ios` to pass the global index for objc/cpp

-## Land index while building V2 - objc support
+## T2 - Index while building V2 - objc support
 1. determine a pattern to add index while building to objc with remote caching